 Diet and Hunting Behavior

 As a top predator, the Tyrannosaurus rex primarily fed on large herbivorous dinosaurs, such as Triceratops and Edmontosaurus.
 The debate continues, however, as to whether the T. rex was primarily an active hunter or an opportunistic scavenger.
 Evidence supporting both theories exists.
 Some studies suggest that the T. rex had the binocular vision and cognitive abilities necessary for effective hunting, while others point to its powerful jaws and teeth as adaptations for scavenging carcasses.
-It's possible that T. rex employed both strategies, actively hunting when possible and scavenging when necessary.
+And it's possible that T. rex employed both strategies, actively hunting when possible and scavenging when necessary.
 Fossil evidence of bite marks on herbivore bones, as well as healed injuries on T. rex skeletons, further complicates the picture, hinting at both predatory encounters and battles over resources.

 Growth and Lifespan